maxsnew/IO/README.md

 `IO.Runner` turns an `IO` program into an actor that communicates with a handler.
 The handler can then communicate with the `IO` actor if the ports are set up correctly.
-See the `Test.elm`, `mkExe`, `prescript.sh` and `handler.js` files to see how this is implemented.
+See the `Test.elm`, `mkExe`, `prescript.js` and `handler.js` files to see how this is implemented.

 The implementation currently uses putChar/getChar/exit as its primitives, and other actions like putStrLn are built on top of